 The House of Representatives of the 136th General Assembly of Ohio has adopted a resolution recognizing May 2025 as Amyotrophic Lateral Sclerosis (ALS) Awareness Month.
 ALS, also known as Lou Gehrig's Disease, is a progressive neurodegenerative condition that severely impacts the nerve cells in the brain and spinal cord, leading to a loss of essential bodily functions such as speaking, walking, swallowing, and breathing.
 The resolution emphasizes the importance of raising awareness about ALS, educating the public on its effects, and supporting those affected by the disease, who often require continuous care from family and caregivers.

-The resolution highlights the need for increased understanding of ALS and the ongoing efforts to combat it, including initiatives like the National ALS Registry.
-By designating May 2025 as ALS Awareness Month, the House aims to encourage Ohioans to learn more about the disease and contribute to the collective effort to find a cure.
-The resolution calls for community education and engagement, reinforcing the belief that unified action can lead to significant advancements in the fight against ALS.
-Copies of the resolution will be transmitted to Ohio's news media to further spread awareness.
+The resolution also highlights the need for further understanding of ALS and the significance of initiatives like ALS Awareness Month and the National ALS Registry in fostering research and potential cures.
+By designating May 2025 for this purpose, the House aims to encourage Ohioans to learn more about ALS and contribute to the collective effort to combat this debilitating illness.
+The resolution calls for the dissemination of this message through the media to enhance community awareness and support for those living with ALS.